mazpe/Faxsmile/readme.md

 - Deleting a client it will set to null the client_id field on faxes previously owned by client

 # [TODO]
+## Setup/System
 - Improve seeder to one simple task: Create 10 Company foreach create 10 Client for each create 10 User
 - Secure API calls
+## Fax
+- Add error handling when creating/editing a fax if the added recipient is not a user
+- When adding a fax recipient check if it entires are in a valid format and entires are valid emails